sethmlarson/sethmlarson.dev/app/markdown/2025-12-08/deprecations-via-warnings-dont-work-for-python-libraries.md

 This API was emitting warnings for over 3 years in a top-3 Python package by downloads urging libraries and users to stop using the API and **that was not enough**.
 We still received feedback from users that this removal was unexpected and was breaking dependent libraries.
+We ended up [adding the APIs back](https://github.com/urllib3/urllib3/pull/3732) and creating a hurried release to fix the issue.

 It's not clear to me that
 waiting longer would have helped, either.
 The libraries that were impacted